 Think of the conscious mind as the analytical, deciding part of you—the voice that evaluates options and sets intentions.
 It’s where willpower lives: the choice to skip a snack or sign up for a class.

 Because it processes information linearly, multitasking reduces its effectiveness.
-Trying to juggle many decisions at once leads to slower thinking and errors.
-When facing a complex choice, use your conscious mind to gather facts and then step away to give your subconscious room to integrate them.
+Trying to juggle many decisions at once leads to slower thinking and more errors.
+When facing a complex choice, use your conscious mind to gather facts and then step away so your subconscious can integrate them.

 Short-Term Memory and Focus